mpv-player/mpv/DOCS/man/options.rst

         be some loss, or even blatantly incorrect results.

-        In some cases, RGB conversion is forced, which means the RGB conversion is performed by the hardware decoding API, instead of the OpenGL code used by ``--vo=opengl``.
+        In some cases, RGB conversion is forced, which means the RGB conversion is performed by the hardware decoding API, instead of the shaders used by ``--vo=gpu``.
 This means certain colorspaces may not display correctly, and certain filtering (such as debanding) cannot be applied in an ideal way.
 This will also usually force the use of low quality chroma scalers instead of the one specified by ``--cscale``.
 In other